Blockstream/gdk/docs/source/gdk-json.rst

 to `GA_change_settings` to update the users settings.

 If a given key is ommitted when changing settings, that setting will remain unchanged.

-.. note:: Multisig watch-only sessions can only change settings under the ``"pricing"`` key.
+Settings that are not applicable to the session type are ignored.

 .. include:: examples/get_settings_multisig.json
 .. include:: examples/get_settings_singlesig.json